citp/privacy-policy-historical/s/sa/sam/samaritanspurse.org.md

 **7.2** Instructions for unsubscribing from emails will also be included in each email communication we send.

-**7.3** Under the General Data Protection Regulations (GDPR), which is expected to become law in the countries within the European Union (EU) in May 2018, EU citizens are granted a number of additional rights.
+**7.3** Under the General Data Protection Regulations (GDPR), EU citizens are granted a number of additional rights.
 These include:

   * (a) The right to correction;
   * (b) The right to erasure;